snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 This service is as simple to use as the schema service and validation service.

-To generate a read and write pair of keys for a specific vendor prefix/owner simply send a `POST` request with this URL using your super API key in an `api_key` HTTP header:
+To generate a read and write pair of keys for a specific vendor prefix simply send a `POST` request with this URL using your super API key in an `api_key` HTTP header: